-- Perform Regional Air Quality (AQ) Conformity Analysis for metropolitan and rural areas as needed. - Monitor AQ data submissions to other agencies State, federal, local, and academic research. - Provide Kentucky transportation-related data to KY EEC-DAQ for their development of the State Implementation Plans (SIPs) for nonattainment and maintenance areas as well as for other projects.
-Review, comment, and participate during the preparation of mobile budgets for the development of SIPs, SIP amendments, maintenance demonstrations, and budget adjustments. - Work with KYTC-IT to develop annual Kentucky VIN/Fleet registration age/type distribution data for use with MOVES.
-Explore incorporation of other useful datasets. - Prepare Cabinet responses to citizen/agency inquires for the signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of the AQ issues as needed. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
-This includes maintaining a working knowledge of the NAAQS for the 8-hour ozone and PM2.5 standards, EPA's current emissions model, air quality regulations, and implementation guidance.
-Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the general public about air quality, conformity analysis, federal guidelines, and new developments regarding greenhouse gas/climate change requirements.
-Disseminate information about same. - Depending on new ozone standards, travel statewide to help local governments understand transportation impacts. - AQ Website development- Maintain appropriate active web-links. - Develop and maintain a KYTC AQ email distribution list for AQ information. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
-This includes participating in interagency consultation calls regarding transportation conformity for updates and amendments to MTP plans, SIPs, TIPs, and STIPs. - Assist with new programs as required by MAP-21, CAAA, NAAQS, and others. - Maintain KY rideshare and park-n-ride database of locations. - Work with FHWA-KY to host biennial statewide air quality conference. - Maintain literacy in MOVES\2014 or current AQ model.
-This includes performing the emissions model run for ozone and PM2.5 regional conformity analyses for areas designated as nonattainment, including Louisville, NKY, Ashland, and Christian County areas as well as other newly designated areas.
+- Perform Regional Air Quality (AQ) Conformity Analysis for metropolitan and rural areas as needed. - Monitor AQ data submissions to other agencies State, federal, local, and academic research. - Provide Kentucky transportation-related data to KY Energy and Environmental Cabinet - Division of Air Quality (EEC-DAQ) for their development of the State Implementation Plans (SIPs) for nonattainment and maintenance areas as well as for other projects.
+Review, comment, and participate during the preparation of mobile emission budgets for the development of SIPs, SIP amendments, maintenance demonstrations, and budget adjustments. - Coordinate with KYTC-IT to perform annual updates to the Kentucky VIN/Fleet registration age/type distribution data for use with MOVES.
+Explore incorporation of other useful datasets. - Prepare Cabinet responses to citizen/agency inquiries for the signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of the AQ issues as needed. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
+This includes maintaining a working knowledge of the National Ambient Air Quality Standard (NAAQS) for the 8-hour ozone and PM2.5 standards, EPA's current emissions model, air quality regulations, and implementation guidance. - Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the general public about air quality, conformity analysis, federal guidelines, and new developments regarding greenhouse gas/climate change requirements.
+Disseminate information about same. - When new ozone standards are adopted, educate local governments to understand transportation impacts. - Maintain AQ Website- Maintain appropriate active web-links. - Develop and maintain a KYTC AQ email distribution list for AQ information. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
+This includes participating in interagency consultation calls regarding transportation conformity for updates and amendments to MTP plans, SIPs, TIPs, and STIPs. - Assist with new programs as required by FAST Act, Clean Air Act Amendment (CAAA), NAAQS, and others. - Maintain expertise in MOVES\2014a or current AQ model.
+This includes performing the emissions model runs for ozone and PM2.5 regional conformity analyses for areas designated as nonattainment.
+These areas include but are not limited to Louisville, NKY, Ashland, and Christian County.